jaia137/brunos_curry_dreams/_posts/2019-04-18-matar_paneer.md

 <input type="checkbox"> add garlic and chilies, make paste
 <input type="checkbox"> add tomatoes, water and ginger, cook for 30+ minutes
 <input type="checkbox"> blend the sauce, add peas, cook for 15 minutes
-<input type="checkbox"> fry paneer cubes in separate pan, add paneers to sauce
+<input type="checkbox"> fry paneer cubes in separate pan, add paneer to sauce
 <input type="checkbox"> add cream, salt, and fresh cilantro to finish
 <input type="checkbox"> serve with rice or naan

 ### chef bruno's pro tips:

-- this is a classic, mild version of the mutter paneer. use dried fenugrek leaves to boost umami
+- this is a classic, mild version of the matar paneer. use dried fenugrek leaves to boost umami
 - cook the tomato base as long as possible for favourable taste (sugo style) and texture
 - use soft tofu for a vegan variant

-### preparation time: 30+'
+### preparation time: 20 - 30'

 ### source